Chen Sheng and Wu Guang uprising: Historical materials

+There is a biography of Chen Sheng and Wu Guang, called the hereditary house of Chen Sheng, as chapter 48 of Records of the Grand Historian.

 Later on, Chen Sheng became an army officer, and led the uprising with Wu Guang, his deputy.
-Wu Guang was a kind and influential man, but nothing more could be found about him from the history records.
+Wu Guang was a kind and influential man, but little more could be found about him from historical records, other than what was recorded in his joint biography with Chen Sheng.